 Before you read the text about 'Health Dangers for Coal miners', choose which answer from a-e is the best for all of text 3.
 When you finish reading the text, check your answer.
 Change the answer if you are wrong.

-- a) money for dangerous work

-- b) miners' health problems
+- a) money for dangerous work - b) miners' health problems

-- c) dirty work

-- d) accidents in coal mining

-- e) parts of the body

 A coal miner